qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Options**

-The Options area of the dialog provides a text field where you can add a :guilabel:`Layer name` for the WMS layer.
-This name will appear in the legend after loading the layer.
+The Options area of the dialog provides means to configure the WMS requests.
+You can define:

-Below the layer name, you can define :guilabel:`Tile size` if you want to set tile sizes (e.g., 256x256) to split up the WMS request into multiple requests.
+* :guilabel:`Tile size` if you want to set tile sizes (e.g., 256x256)
+  to split up the WMS request into multiple requests.
+* The :guilabel:`Request step size`

-The :guilabel:`Feature limit for GetFeatureInfo` defines what features from the server to query.
+* The :guilabel:`Feature limit for GetFeatureInfo` defines the maximum number of GetFeatureInfo results from the server.

-If you select a WMS from the list, a field with the default projection provided by the mapserver appears.
-If the :guilabel:`Change...` button is active, you can click on it and change the default projection of the WMS to another CRS provided by the WMS server.
+* If you select a WMS from the list, a field with the default projection provided by the web server appears.
+Press the :guilabel:`Change...` button to replace the default projection of the WMS with another CRS supported by the WMS server.

-Finally you can activate |checkbox| :guilabel:`Use contextual WMS-Legend` if the WMS Server supports this feature.
-Then only the relevant legend for your current map view extent will be shown and thus will not include legend items for things you can't see in the current map.
+* Finally you can activate |checkbox| :guilabel:`Use contextual WMS Legend` if the WMS Server supports this feature.
+Then only the relevant legend for your current map view extent will be shown and thus will not include legend items for items you can't see in the current map.

+At the bottom of the dialog, a :guilabel:`Layer name` text field displays the selected item's :guilabel:`Title`.
+You can change the name at your will.
+This name will appear in the :guilabel:`Layers` panel after you pressed the :guilabel:`Add` button and loaded the layer(s) in QGIS.

+You can select several layers at once, but only one image style per layer.
+When several layers are selected, they will be combined at the WMS server and transmitted to QGIS in one go, as a single layer.
+The default name is a slash (`/`) separated list of their original title.

 **Layer Order**

 The :guilabel:`Layer Order` tab lists the selected layers available from the current connected WMS server.
-You may notice that some layers are expandable;
-this means that the layer can be displayed in a choice of image styles.

-You can select several layers at once, but only one image style per layer.
-When several layers are selected, they will be combined at the WMS server and transmitted to QGIS in one go.

-.. tip:: **WMS Layer Ordering**

-   WMS layers rendered by a server are overlaid in the order listed in the Layers section, from top to bottom of the list.
-If you want to change the overlay order, you can use the :guilabel:`Layer Order` tab.
+WMS layers rendered by a server are overlaid in the order listed in the :guilabel:`Layers` tab, from top to bottom of the list.
+If you want to change the overlay order, you can use the :guilabel:`Up` and :guilabel:`Down` buttons of the :guilabel:`Layer Order` tab.

 .. _`ogc-wms-transparency`:

 **Transparency**

-In this version of QGIS, the :guilabel:`Global transparency` setting from the :guilabel:`Layer Properties` is hard coded to be always on, where available.
+The :guilabel:`Global transparency` setting from the :guilabel:`Layer Properties` is hard coded to be always on, where available.

 .. index::